irfanshaik11/blog/When is Failure Catastrophic?.md

   - It probably limits him from most ventures in the tradfi world, and probably totally eliminates his chance of running a genuine billion dollar company.
 But if we're guessing from his behavior, he didn't really ever intend to do so.
   - Probably his career aims are within the 10s of Ms range.
 If we narrowly define his aims in this lens, he's obtained enough to effectively retire and invest / advise.
   - What's his next move?
 Guessing from Ian M (the infamous solana developer), I'd guess he'd base offshore and attempt to reappear in a year withing crypto.
 Likely he'll hang around the fringees of crypto for a bit.
-  - Thus this isn't catastrophic damange
+  - Thus this isn't catastrophic damage

 Vivek Ramaswamy
   - Created a sketchy alzheimer's drug company and committed the typical pump the drug research, sell equity before it ultimately fails.